3.10 Instructional Development Assignment Requests and Reports

 Section 6.1.6, Faculty Handbook – Instructional Development Assignment

-The Colorado School of Mines recognizes and supports the efforts of its non-tenure track faculty in delivering high-quality instruction to its students.
+The Colorado School of Mines recognizes and supports the efforts of its teaching-track faculty in delivering high-quality instruction to its students.
 Providing opportunities for faculty to improve instructional delivery is in the best interest of all of Mines constituencies.
-As such, Mines supports the provision of opportunities for non-tenure track faculty for the purpose of enhancing the faculty member’s ability to implement state-of-the-art instructional methods at Mines.
+As such, Mines supports opportunities for teaching-track faculty to enhance their ability to implement state-of-the-art instructional methods at Mines.

-Once per year, Academic Affairs will solicit Instructional Development Assignment (IDA) requests from faculty and department heads.
-IDA requests are evaluated by the Provost and her/his Executive Team on the basis of their merit, supported by the completeness of the required supporting documentation.
+Once per year, Academic Affairs will solicit Instructional Development Assignment (IDA) requests from Faculty and Department Heads.
+IDA requests are evaluated by the Provost and the AA Executive Team on the basis of their merit, supported by the completeness of the required supporting documentation.
 Details of the overall intent of the IDA program and faculty eligibility to participate in the program can be found in the Faculty Handbook, Section 6.1.6.

-- Faculty member’s name, department/division, area(s) of expertise, length of service at Mines (start date), date of last IDA (if any), and semester for which the faculty is requesting the IDA.
+- Faculty member’s name, department, area(s) of expertise, length of service at Mines (start date), date of last IDA (if any), and semester for which the faculty is requesting the IDA.

 - A clear and complete description of the activities to be pursued should an IDA be granted.

 - A discussion of how the requested IDA meet the goals of the program.